fortran-lang/fpm-docs/pages/spec/publish.md

 ## Uploading

-fpm will create a tarball and upload the package to the registry when all the requirements are met.
+fpm will create a tarball and upload the package to the registry with all the requirements being met.

+### Show package version

+To check the version of the package, run `fpm publish --show-package-version`.

+### Show uploaded data

 You can see all the data being sent to the registry without uploading by running `fpm publish --show-upload-data`.
+The token will be included if you specify it on the command line (`fpm publish --show-upload-data --token <token>`).

+### Dry run

+A dry run can be performed with `fpm publish --dry-run --token <token>`.
+This will create the tarball and simulate the upload without publishing the package to the registry.
+You will be provided with the path to the locally created tarball for your inspection.

+### Publishing

 To publish a package, run `fpm publish --token <token>` using the token you generated on the website.